UK house prices

 Average house prices have increased over the last 12 months to:

-The West Midlands is the region with the highest yearly house price growth in England.
+This makes it the English region with the highest annual house price growth.

-The North East is the only region in England that hasn’t fully recovered from the 2007-08 financial crisis.
+The North East is the only region in England where prices haven’t fully recovered from the 2007-08 financial crisis.

 Latest average sold house prices where you are